starwards/starwards.github.io/_drafts/epsilon-saga.md

 We were making so many changes to our fork, in so many places, that at some point the overhead of trying to keep up with the original project was not worth the effort anymore.
 We stopped trying to keep up, and the gap between the forks became un-bridgeable.

-## A new hope
-Lately, tdelc did a thing.
-After an initiative to translate the game to French (the language of his LARPs), and since he's already accumulated a large amount of LARP-enabling features that didn't sit well with the original project, he dedicated his fork to be [the primary LARP fork of EmptyEpsilon](http://bridgesim.net/discussion/510/larp-v1-3-version-of-empty-epsilon), not just of his own games.
-He began collecting more of our features into his branch, with the intention to forever keep in sync with the original project.
-His work allows more LARPs to take advantage of the work we put into our features, and we're getting actual "thank you" messages from LARP organizers.

-And on another front, daid (the person behind EmptyEpsilon) started a rewrite of EmptyEpsilon from the ground up, called [EEOne](https://github.com/daid/EmptyEpsilonOne), based on a new engine and modern C++.

 ## The aftermath
 EmptyEpsilon is a great game.
 It offers a great versatile experience out of the box, while being open for extensions and modifications in multiple ways.
 We've used it extensively, learned a lot from daid's work and designs (some lessons learned as well), got a lot of value from it ant gave a lot back to the community.

 But as much as we've enjoyed this crazy ride, EmptyEpsilon never really gave us the freedom we need to make games the way we envisioned them, due to its inherent limitations.
 We've outgrown it, time to move on.
-We are starting our own simulator, from scratch, that will fit our vision.
+We are starting a simulator of our own, from scratch, that will fit our vision.
 It will take years to complete, and in the meanwhile, we will continue using our EmptyEpsilon fork.